email/reception)(cairns.catholic.org.au

 When are Cursillo Weekends Held?

-The Cairns Cursillo Movement three day weekend is planned the first half of 2021.
+The 2025 Cairns Cursillo Movement three-day weekend is planned for Friday 2 May to Monday 5 May (Labour Day long weekend).
 The weekend is open to all Catholics, singles and couples.

 View All Upcoming Events